xNoga/simple_db/README.md

 ## Indexes
 When the user inserts a new entry in the database a byteOffset for that entry is stored in a hashmap.
 This way when the user tries to query from the database the hashmap will supply at what byteOffset the program should look for in the database-text-file.
 This way, the program doesn't look through the entire file but at a certain offset.
 The program will then read all bytes until a newline is found.
 Afterwards the entry the user was looking for will be returned.

+## Notes
+The file *index.txt* should never be completely empty if you wish to reset the database.
+The file must at least contain a pair of brackets "{}" in order to work.